Joining NUAST16 in Year 12

 UCAS Applications

-Ensuring NUAST students can access undergraduate courses at the very best universities is a key priority for the academy.
+Ensuring NUAST16 students can access undergraduate courses at the very best universities is a key priority for the academy.
 As a small, specialist academy we can offer the care, support and guidance students need to ensure they apply for the right courses, jobs or higher apprenticeships.

 To ensure that our students receive the very best advice and guidance when applying through UCAS, we have teamed up with the University of Nottingham admissions team.
 They are providing training, advice and support to our students and staff, offering an invaluable insight into how to deliver the very strongest applications.